NLnetLabs/routinator/README.md

 command will provide you with instructions where to find the agreement and how to express your acceptance of its terms.

+Some RIRs and third parties also provide separate TALs for testing purposes, allowing operators to gain experience with using RPKI in a safe environment.
+Both the production and testbed TALs are bundled with Routinator and can be installed with the `init` command.
+To get an overview of all available TALs use the `--list-tals` option

 Once you have successfully prepared the working environment, your can run Routinator in one of two possible modes: printing the list of valid route origins, also known as _validated ROA payloads_ or VRPs, or providing the